dyskurs/pravapis.org/README.md

 # pravapis.org
-The archived version of the website pravapis.org — a pioneer of the Bynet
+The archived version of the website [pravapis.org](https://pravapis.org.dyskurs.be) — a pioneer of the Bynet.